Grand Prix 2

 Grand Prix 2, released in North America as "Grand Prix II", is a racing simulator released by MicroProse in 1996 for DOS.
 It is a sequel to Formula One Grand Prix.
 It was made under an official FIA license that featured the Formula One 1994 season, with all of the circuits, teams, drivers and cars.
 The cars were painted with liveries reflecting the races that did not allow tobacco and alcohol sponsors.
 The game's drivers and liveries reflect the 1994 German Grand Prix, hence the exclusions of Ayrton Senna and Roland Ratzenberger, who both suffered fatal accidents at the 1994 San Marino Grand Prix, and the inclusion of various safety-related changes made to certain tracks throughout the season.

 It had 3D texture mapping and SVGA graphics, as well as an early 3D physics engine.
 A large community of GP2 enthusiasts formed following the game's release.
 Grand Prix 2 was a commercial hit, and is recognized as one of the definitive racing simulations of its era.
-In January 2025, the game was ported to Windows.
+In January 2025, a mod was released that is able to run the game in modern Windows.
+A modern rerelease on Steam, titled Geoff Crammond Racing 2, is planned for 2026.